Pelagicore/software-factory-blueprint/docs/articles/infrastructure/ci-cd/build-slaves.rst

 Running a private slave
 -----------------------

-Sometimes it's necessary to run slaves from a private network.
+Sometimes it is necessary to run slaves from a private network.
 Then you need to run a java program which will connect to the master instead of the master connecting to the slave.
 To do so, set up a new slave in Jenkins.

 Prerequisites
 ^^^^^^^^^^^^^

 You need to have the same Java version running on the slave as your Jenkins master runs.
 Nowadays the docker LTS version runs Java 8.

 Best practice is also to create a UNIX user the slave will run with on your machine, you can call the user jenkins.
 If you will run Docker, make sure this user is in the ``docker`` group.

 How to setup and install
 ^^^^^^^^^^^^^^^^^^^^^^^^